 At the City we:

-Develop and periodically update our plans and regulations to guide the planning and implementation of our City services, neighbourhoods, community facilities, recreation programs, parks and infrastructure
+Develop and periodically update our plans and regulations to guide the planning and implementation of our services, neighbourhoods, community facilities, recreation programs, parks and infrastructure.

-Welcome people of all abilities to our Parks, Recreation and Culture programs and services
+Welcome people of all abilities to our Parks, Recreation, Culture and Facilities programs and services.

 From planning and regulation to implementation, accessibility is and will continue to be at the heart of the services we provide.